Where the Jasmine Blooms

 About The Book

-• "Where the Jasmine Blooms poses the complexity of the mysteries that haunt & impact us, and the lengths one will go to find the truth.
-Through immersive prose and thought-provoking characters, Zeina Sleiman delivers a story that pierces the core of how hard it can be to reckon with the world around us in the midst of turmoil, and beautifully depicts how necessary this journey is for preservation and healing."
+“Where the Jasmine Blooms poses the complexity of the mysteries that haunt and impact us, the lengths one will go to find the truth.
+Through immersive prose and thought-provoking characters, Zeina Sleiman delivers a story that pierces the core of how hard it can be to reckon with the world around us in the midst of turmoil.
+She beautifully depicts how necessary this journey is for preservation and healing.”

 Jennifer Baker, editor, Everyday People: The Color of Life